 During the COVID-19 pandemic, legal cannabis sales saw a 46% increase — Gen Z was the fastest growing group over the pandemic.
 As mentioned before, because some Gen Z individuals grew up with cannabis being legal in their home state, they are more comfortable and de-stigmatized to the negative stereotypes associated with marijuana.
 Interestingly, Gen Z women have been consuming legal marijuana at a rapid rate.
 Year-over-year legal cannabis sales for gen z women increased 151 percent.
 Similarly, Gen Z men increased by 118 percent.

 For younger Americans, a joint might be no different than a drink after work, except without the risk of a hangover the next day.
-Generally, younger generations view marijuana as a “healthier” option, with fewer calories, less carbs, and no headache the next day.
+Generally, younger generations view marijuana as a “healthier” option, with fewer calories, fewer carbs, and no headache the next day.
 Millennial and Gen Z Americans have shifted to using cannabis instead of alcohol, which has led to a drop in alcohol sales consistently since 2018.
 For example, data shows that beer sales have dropped following marijuana legalization in Oregon, Colorado, and Washington.
 Cannabis consumption may be the “new normal” in our society — with more social aspects such as cannabis lounges starting up in places like Las Vegas, Nevada.

 Gen Z is growing up to be the most educated and diverse group America has ever seen.
-Research has showed that they overwhelmingly support the legalization of cannabis — recreationally and medically.
+Research has shown that they overwhelmingly support the legalization of cannabis — recreationally and medically.
 As more Gen Z people turn 21, they will become the industry’s biggest spenders and make up a large portion of the cannabis consumer base.
 Because of the dwindling stigmas against cannabis consumption, some members of Gen Z even prefer cannabis over alcohol, which creates competition between the two industries in legal states.
 Overall, the growth of the cannabis market is expected to grow exponentially over the years, with thousands of new consumers every year.